OmameIsaiah/order-processing-system/README.md

 ```
 run-dev.bat
-# or
-run-prod.bat
-# or
-run-test.bat

 ```

 For Linux/macOS

 ```
 ./run-dev.sh
-# or
-./run-prod.sh
-# or
-./run-test.sh

 ```

 This script will build and deploy the API as a container in Docker.
 The application should be ready in a few minutes.